 Alliance-wide activities will include innovative curricular reforms in mathematics, an interactive web site, shared online courses and workshops, diversity sensitivity training and a research conference.
 Each institution will provide advisement and counseling, residential summer bridge programs, paid undergraduate research opportunities, and mentoring, tutoring and supplemental instruction.

-The Ohio alliance includes seven four-year institutions: Central State University, the University of Cincinnati, Cleveland State University, Miami University, The Ohio State University, Wilberforce University and Wright State University.
+The Ohio alliance includes six four-year institutions: Central State University, the University of Cincinnati, Cleveland State University, Miami University, The Ohio State University, and Wright State University.
 Community college institutions include: Cincinnati State Technical and Community College, Columbus State Community College, Cuyahoga Community College and Sinclair Community College.
 The alliance will also collaborate with community partners, an industry advisory board and other programs supported by the National Science Foundation.